 Lunch and food programs – what is offered and where and at what cost?

 Here at École William McDonald Middle school we have a strong belief that healthy bodies help make healthy minds, to that affect we have a strict no pop or energy drink policy in place.
-We offer fresh fruit to the student during their daily breaks at no cost and run a lunch program from the cafeteria during eating period.
+We offer fresh fruit to the students during their daily breaks at no cost and run a lunch program from the cafeteria during eating period.
 Daily fresh sandwiches and drinks are available at a minimal cost.
 Also for the convenience of parents we have punch passes available.

 Typical start up, recess, lunch and dismissal times in the day?

-Our day starts at 8:20am, lunch activity period is at 11:47am and eating period is at 12:07pm till 12:27pm.
+Our day starts at 8:20am, lunch activity period is from 11:45am until 12:10 pm and eating period is from 12:10pm until 12:30pm.
 We end our school day at 3:20pm.
-We have a morning break after the first 2 periods and another one in the afternoon after the 5th and 6th periods.
+We have a morning break after the second period and another one in the afternoon after the sixth period.

-If it is extreme temperatures what does the school do?
-What is the temperature cut off for students to remain indoors in the morning and all outdoor breaks?
+If there are extreme temperatures, what does the school do?
+What is the temperature cut-off for students to remain indoors in the morning and all outdoor breaks?